If your breast implants are placed under the muscle, there's a little something you may notice when your chest muscles move called flex distortion.

 Three main factors can affect the degree of flex distortion:

-- the size and shape of your implants
+the size and shape of your breast implants

-Your best outcome from an augmentation comes from the right balance of surgical skill + appropriate implant size/shape/placement choices,and taking in to account your existing anatomy and lifestyle and your Boobie Goals.
+Your best outcome from a breast augmentation comes from the right balance of surgical skill + appropriate breast implant size/shape/placement choices,and taking into account your existing anatomy and lifestyle and your Boobie Goals.

 Most women with unders experience very mild flex distortion, but in others it can be more extreme.
 But, the benefits of an under the muscle placement generally outweighs the potential for some muscle flexion.